 Combine sour cream, dill (reserve a pinch for garnish), 1 tsp. lemon juice, 1 tsp. olive oil, ¼ tsp. lemon zest, and a pinch of salt and pepper in a mixing bowl.

-Plate dish as pictured on front of card, garnishing salmon with sauce and sauce with reserved dill.
-Squeeze lemon wedges over dish to taste.
+Plate dish as pictured on front of card, garnishing salmon with dill crema and reserved dill.
+Squeeze lemon wedges over to taste.
 Bon appétit!